romaindalichamp/TerminalTabTailor/README.md

 * Adopt the name of the parent module.
 * Use the parent module's directory name for a more structured approach.
 * Consistently use the project's name for all terminal tabs.

-*Pro-tip*: Enhance your efficiency by assigning a shortcut to the "Open In > Terminal" action, streamlining the process of opening terminals in your desired context.